arokiagetz/k8s_webserver/README.md

 # k8s_webserver

-###### Have used Kubernetes to acheive highly available WebServer which can host my "Hello World" container.
+###### Follow below steps to have Hello-World Web-Page hosted in NGINX as a Pod(container) in Kubernetes.
+Have used Kubernetes to acheive highly available WebServer container.

 We Require 3 things to have a highly scable and available Web Page:
 1. Docker Image which has NGINX to host my application